codementum/dotfiles/readme.md

 dotfiles
 ========

 My dotfiles and plugins for vim, zsh, and tmux.
+Also a list of software I use.

 install
 -------